Alpha7Sg/color-scheme/readme.md

 2. Go in terminal
 3. type `cd /alpha7/color-scheme`
 4. type `lessc main.less > main.css`
-5.  copy the content of "main.css" into the "<style></style>" inside index.html
+5. type `http-server` and check the url given.
+Usually `http://localhost:8080`
-6. Use explorer and open index.html in a browser
+6. Use explorer and type the above url to see the color scheme

+As a side note, you may want to open the developer tools and disable cache so you can easily see changes.